8 Best Qualitative Data Analysis Software Tools Compared

 Corporations, large and small, amass a great deal of qualitative data.
 Customer feedback, interviews, support tickets - how do they analyze it all?

-Let’s get down to brass tacks.
-Qualitative Data Analysis tools enhance the UX workflow.
-They expedite cumbersome manual processes, allowing researchers and designers to focus more on analysis.
+Technology enhances the UX workflow.
+Qualitative data analysis tools expedite cumbersome manual processes, allowing researchers and designers to focus more on analysis.

-Here’s our no-frills guide to qualitative data analysis software.
-[We promise to try using fewer Star Wars references.]
+Here’s our guide to qualitative data analysis software.

 There’s no shortage of programs for qualitative data analysis on the market.
 Companies spoiled for choice have a tough time whittling their options down.
 So how do they decide?